13 Best Cheap Electric Guitars Under $200 & $300 – Budget Picks

 As it is common with most guitars that feature more than two pickups, the Squier comes with two 1-position tone control knobs, along with the volume knob.
 The only thing that may not be to everyone’s taste is the socket position, which is on the front of the guitar body as opposed to underneath it.

-The Epiphone Les Paul Special-II is an electric guitar that offers a great price-to-performance ratio.
-It is available in three colors: vintage sunburst, ebony, and heritage cherry sunburst.
+The Epiphone Les Paul Special VE is an electric guitar that offers a great price-to-performance ratio.
+It is available in a variety of colors: vintage sunburst, ebony, cherry, cherry sunburst and vintage worn walnut.
 This just goes to show you that you don’t need to spend thousands of dollars to have a premium-looking guitar.

-Regardless of the color, the mahogany body will remain constant.
-The Special-II comes with 700T humbucker pickups.
+Regardless of the color, the poplar body with mahogany neck will remain constant.
+The Special VE comes with two open-coil humbucker pickups.
 This offers plenty of volume and a good amount of tonal clarity whether you’re playing clean, soft overdriven tones, or even a heavy metal-type distortion.

 The Rosewood fretboard is thick, durable, and very smooth.
 It’s not a slippery fretboard but it does make it easy enough to slide and bend strings.
 There are 22 full frets, which will give you a nice range to practice scales, licks, full neck runs, and pretty much reproduce most of your favorite solos.